hubtty/hubtty/doc/source/configuration.rst

 +++++++++++++++++++++++++

 **pr-list-query**
-  This is the query used for the list of pull requests when a project is selected.
+  This is the query used for the list of pull requests when a repository is selected.
 The default is `state:open`.

 **pr-list-options**